Top Picks from Akshaya Mukul's Book Shelf

 Thirteen years in jail, thirteen years in exile and banned in Turkey for thirty years—and yet Hikmet’s poetry talks of love, hope, the pureness of heart and passion.
 In these troubled times,Hikmet’s words work like an antidote.

-The Stasi Poetry Circle: The Creative Class that Tried to Win the Cold War BY PHILIP OLTERMANN Faber and Faber, Rs 799
+The Stasi Poetry Circle: The Creative Class that Tried to Win the Cold War by Philip Oltermann, Faber and Faber

-Directed by Desire: The Collected Poems of June Jordan Copper Canyon Press, 2007, Rs 1,957
+Directed by Desire: The Collected Poems of June Jordan, Copper Canyon Press

 This collection of Merwin’s entire oeuvre brings his vision, wisdom, unprecedented range and anger against self-importance in one place.
 Here is one: “I want to tell what the forests/were like; I will have to speak/in a forgotten language.”